apache/flink/docs/dev/table/catalog.md

 The Hive version is explicitly specified as a String, either by passing it to the constructor when creating `HiveCatalog` instances directly in Table API or specifying it in yaml config file in SQL CLI.
 The Hive version string are `2.3.4` and `1.2.1`.

+## Case Insensitive to Meta-Object Names

+Note that Hive Metastore stores meta-object names in lower cases.
+Thus, unlike `GenericInMemoryCatalog`, `HiveCatalog` is case-insensitive to meta-object names, and users need to be cautious on that.

 ## Dependencies

 To use `HiveCatalog`, users need to include the following dependency jars.